flenniken/collections/docs/road-map.md

 * [Encourage Preferred Usage](#encourage-preferred-usage) -- encourage visiting the image page from start to finish.
 * [Image Click does Nothing](#image-click-does-nothing) -- why the clicking an index image does nothing.
 * [Thumbnail Icon](#thumbnail-icon) -- remove the thumbnail icon from the index page.
-* [Automatically Download Source](#automatically-download-source) -- automatically download the new versions of html, js and css code.
 * [Screen Size](#screen-size) -- determine the screen size on the iphone and is it stable.
 * [Description Formatting](#description-formatting) -- support basic description formatting.
-* [Validate Dimensions](#validate-dimensions) -- validate the thumbnail and image dimensions when building.
-* [Zoom Limited](#zoom-limited) -- fix zoom vertical images in landscape mode.
 * [Zoom Point Generation](#zoom-point-generation) -- test calculating a new zoom point set for the resolution.
 * [testValidateImageRequest.js](#testValidateImageRequest-js) -- redo the test using the same style as the other test code.
 * [Different Bundler](#different-bundler) -- use a different bundler for easier sharing of code.